BobiIsAwake/C.ryptography/README.md

 I am thinking of making the program use custom extension ".enc" or ".key" for the key files.
 This file will also be used for documentation and note taking as I work on the project.

+In the future - I might make a spinoff version or a V2 version Where I'll use proper techniques and use my expanded expirience from this project and what I learned in the meantime.